Morrow, Dwight W. (Dwight Whitney), 1873-1931

 Call Number: MS 1992

-Overview: The papers document Elizabeth Cutter Morrow’s relationship with and management of the care of her son, Dwight W. Morrow, Jr., as he struggled with mental illness.
+Abstract: The papers document Elizabeth Cutter Morrow’s relationship with and management of the care of her son, Dwight W. Morrow, Jr., as he struggled with mental illness.
 The papers consist of incoming and outgoing correspondence, newspaper clippings, school and college materials, teaching materials, and photographs.
-The bulk of the papers consist of correspondence between Elizabeth Cutter Morrow, Dwight W. Morrow, and Dwight W. Morrow, Jr., as well as with various family members, school staff, and...
+The bulk of the papers consist of correspondence between Elizabeth Cutter Morrow, Dwight W. Morrow, and Dwight W. Morrow, Jr., as well as with various family members, school staff,...

 Call Number: MS 446